taylorjohnson141/taylorjohnson141/README.md

 I am able to learn and implement quickly.

-I feel I have a deep understanding of JavaScript and React.
+I have a deep understanding of JavaScript and React.